LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Closer Inspection

-The macro frame — texture, grain, the small things held close.
-The way a photograph can make you look harder than your own eyes ever would.
+The macro frame: texture, grain, the small things held close.

-SRGR interlude — the optician's craft: precision in dispensing, a lens ground true to a fraction of a degree.
+SRGR interlude: the optician's craft, a lens ground true to a fraction of a degree.

 Chapter 04 · The Vantage